 More focused than other rankings of the industry’s largest organizations, NRN’s Top 200 seeks to present relevant comparisons of the largest foodservice competitors by tracking only consumer sales and revenue generated in the United States.
 Parallels therefore exist between the federal government’s shift in emphasis from gross national product, which included overseas results of U.S.-based multinationals, to the gross domestic product standard for assessing today’s economy.

-We believe these data provide a more relevant appraisal of U.S. market shifts among the industry’s leading brands and the fast-advancing emerging chains.
+We believe these data provide a more relevant appraisal of U.S. market shifts among the industry’s leading brands and the fast-

-To augment direct company sources, NRN editors tapped corporate documents and research studies, as well as information from government agencies, chain officials, franchisees and industry analysts.
+To augment direct company sources and facilitate modeling of results for brands that don’t report, NRN editors tapped corporate documents and research studies, as well as information from government agencies, chain officials, franchisees and industry analysts.
 The resulting data were collated and organized into the study’s rankings by various criteria, including segment comparisons that portray fluctuating market share results of direct competitors.

-The final reports are analytical tools that can help define which chain concepts and market segments are prospering or struggling and where consumers are spending their dining dollars.
+The final reports are analytical tools that can help define which chain concepts and market segments are prospering or challenged and where consumers are spending their dining dollars.